Tree-Yang/Tools/Readme.md

 - This is a MATLAB function to plot a line between 2 points with open arrow.
 - Color of line, style of line, width of line, size of arrow, color of arrow, style of arrow and width of arrow can be specified.

+### Plot_Sample.m

+* This is a MATLAB script containing a set of functions and commands to illustrate the data by plot, mesh, contour and contourf.
+* Properties of the figures can be changed.